 Anemia is a major contributing factor to the 200,000 annual maternal deaths and more than one million annual infant and neonatal deaths.
 While the primary cause of anemia is iron deficiency, the lack of iron in the diet is acerbated by folic acid and vitamin B12 deficiency.
 Additionally, folic acid deficiency leads to serious birth defects.
 Recent research indicated that folic acid deficiency can effectively hide the concurrent vitamin B12 deficiency, making folic acid fortification ineffective.
 Prevention of anemia in women of childbearing age, and in infants, is a key intervention to saving lives at birth.

 Food fortification is a safe and effective method of upgrading the micronutrient status of a population.
 It requires no medical infrastructure, or any specific action by the consumers, and is often much more cost-effective.
-Unfortunately effective fortification programs require a food vehicle that is universally consumed, at approximately the same rate, independently of economic status.
+Unfortunately, effective fortification programs require a food vehicle that is universally consumed, at approximately the same rate, independently of economic status.
 While staples such as oil, flour or rice are widely consumed, their intake is variable, and more importantly, the rural poor often have no access to fortified foods.
-There are two exceptions: tea is consumed widely across the globe, and essentially by all in South Asia and China (more than 2 billion people, where more than 40% of women are iron deficient).
-The other item universally consumed daily is salt.
-Salt consumption is relatively uniform within societies, and it is not home produced, allowing for centralized fortification.
-Indeed, over the past 20 years infrastructure for salt iodization has been developed, and iodized salt now reaches 5 billion people – with a dramatic decrease in iodine deficiency diseases.
+There are two exceptions: tea is consumed widely across the globe, and essentially by all in South Asia and China, and salt.
+Salt consumption is relatively uniform within societies, consumed daily, and since it is not home produced, centralized fortification is possible.
+Over the past 20 years, infrastructure for salt iodization has developed, and iodized salt now reaches 5 billion people – with a dramatic decrease in iodine deficiency diseases.

-Our team is working on projects to utilize tea and salt as vehicles to deliver iron and a number of micronutrients.
-Additionally, we have a project focused on provision of basic micronutrients in a carbonated drink for use in disaster relief.
-A summary of these projects can be seen below.
+The food fortification team is working on projects to utilize tea and salt as vehicles to deliver iron and a number of micronutrients.
+Additionally, one project focuses on provision of basic micronutrients in a carbonated drink for use in disaster relief.

-We have developed technology for the double fortification of salt with iodine and iron.
+Double Fortified Salt (DFS): Salt fortified with iron and iodine: The team developed technology for the double fortification of salt with iodine and iron.
 After initial trials at a village level in Ghana by the Micronutrient Initiative, DFS was introduced on a trial basis in the school lunches of 3.4 million children in Tamil Nadu state in India.
 The program resulted in a 35% reduction in anemia within 8 months, effectively curing one million children.
 Due to this success, the program has been maintained by the Micronutrient Initiative, and expanded to 5.5 million children.
-We are in the planning stage for a field and lab study in Uttar Pradesh state in India, whereby we hope our DSF technology will reach an estimated 10-15 million people.
-Our ultimate goal is to roll out DFS across India, and beyond.
+The team is in the planning stage for a field and lab study in Uttar Pradesh state in India, whereby it is hoped that the DSF technology will reach an estimated 10-15 million people.
+The ultimate goal is to roll out DFS across India, and beyond.

-Tea drinking is deeply engrained in India, Pakistan, Bangladesh, Sri Lanka, China and elsewhere.
-Unlike iron fortified rice, which primarily reaches urban populations, tea consumption in South Asia is universal and independent of social status.
+Tea Fortified with Iron: Tea drinking is deeply engrained in India, Pakistan, Bangladesh, Sri Lanka, China and elsewhere.
+Unlike iron fortified rice, which primarily reaches urban populations, tea consumption in South Asia is widespread and independent of social status.
 People typically consume 2 cups of tea daily, and thus it presents an opportunity for effective iron delivery at levels that are safe and effective.
 Previous attempts at tea fortification failed due to the interactions between phenolic components in tea and iron – reducing iron bioavailability – and also changes in taste and colour of tea upon iron addition.
-With support of a grant from Grand Challenges Canada we are developing technology for adding iron to tea in a way that overcomes these challenges.
+With support of a grant from Grand Challenges Canada, the team is developing technology for adding iron to tea in a way that overcomes these challenges.

-Many people in Asia and Africa are lactose intolerant, yet much of humanitarian aid is based on dry milk powder.
-We are working on a high-protein drink-base that can provide added micronutrients in a carbonated beverage.
+Live Ade®: Many people in Asia and Africa are lactose intolerant, yet much of humanitarian aid is based on dry milk powder.
+The team is working on a high-protein drink-base that can provide added micronutrients in a carbonated beverage.
 Mustard is a heat and drought-tolerant crop that has a well-balanced amino acid distribution, some in the form of unique acid-soluble proteins.
-The oil is unsuited to human consumption, but is ideal for biodiesel production.
-We are developing technology to simultaneously recover a food-grade protein and biodiesel from mustard seeds.
-The acid-soluble protein isolate, with added micronutriens dissolved in a juice or carbonated water will be an ideal complementary drink.
-The name Live Ade® was suggested and registered for us by Claire Kennedy, a member of our Board of Advisors.
+The oil is unsuited to human consumption but is ideal for biodiesel production.
+The team is developing technology to simultaneously recover a food-grade protein and biodiesel from mustard seeds.
+The acid-soluble protein isolate, with added micronutrients dissolved in a juice or carbonated water will be an ideal complementary drink.
+The name Live Ade® was suggested and registered for the group by Claire Kennedy.